 - Military Attachés and Assistant Military Attachés accredited or requesting accreditation.
-Submit DD Form 1172-2 to Attaché Coordination Division with the individual's paperwork requesting accreditation. - Embassy Administrative and Technical Staff.
-Submit a photocopy of the U.S. State Department Identification Card (both front and back) for each individual for whom an ID Card is requested and a photocopy of the staff member's own national military service identification card with a completed DD Form 1172-2 to the Attaché Coordination Division. - Non-Diplomatic military personnel of NATO nations.
-Personnel of these nations who are assigned to units based in the Washington, DC, area should submit (1) a photocopy of the individual's own national military service identification card, (2) a copy of the individual's official NATO Travel Order issued by an authorized office and (3) a completed DD Form 1172-2 to Attaché Coordination Division. - Minimum Age.
+Submit a photocopy of the passport, visa, and the U.S. State Department Identification Card (both front and back) along with a completed DD Form 1172-2 to Attaché Coordination Division with the individual's paperwork requesting accreditation. - Embassy Administrative and Technical Staff.
+Submit a photocopy of the passport, visa, U.S. State Department Identification Card (both front and back) for each individual for whom an ID Card is requested and a photocopy of the staff member's own national military service identification card with a completed DD Form 1172-2 to the Attaché Coordination Division.

+- Non-Diplomatic military personnel of NATO nations.
+Personnel of these nations who are assigned to units based in the Washington, DC, area should submit (1) a photocopy of the individual's own national military service identification card, (2) a photocopy of the individual's passport, (3) a copy of the individual's official NATO Travel Order issued by an authorized office and (4) a completed DD Form 1172-2 to Attaché Coordination Division. - Minimum Age.
 Please list all children on the DD Form 1172-2, so that their names may be entered in the DEERS database.
-However, children under the age of 10 years are ordinarily not issued an ID card.

-- Maximum Age.
-Eligibility for the ID ends at the age of twenty-one unless an individual is in one of the following categories: ID cards are issued to eligible family members over 21 years of age who are incapable of self-support because of a mental or physical incapacity and to family members who have not passed their 23rd birthday and are enrolled in a full-time course of study in an accredited U.S. educational institution above high school level.
+However, children under the age of 10 years are ordinarily not issued an ID card. - Maximum Age.
+Eligibility for the ID ends at the age of 21 unless an individual is in one of the following categories: ID cards are issued to eligible family members over 21 years of age who are incapable of self-support because of a mental or physical incapacity, and to family members who have not passed their 23rd birthday and are enrolled in a full-time course of study in an accredited U.S. educational institution above high school level.
 In both instances, certification is required that each eligible family member over 21 years of age depends on the sponsor for over one-half of his or her support.
-Additionally, for students over 21 years of age, certification from the university or college must accompany the application stating that he or she is enrolled in a fulltime course of instruction. - Expiration Date.
-The expiration date on an ID card normally will be the military sponsor's anticipated date of departure from the United States.
+Additionally, for students over 21 years of age, certification from the university or college must accompany the application stating that he or she is enrolled in a full-time course of instruction. - Expiration Date.
+The expiration date on an ID card normally will be the military sponsor's anticipated date of departure from the United States, or the expiration date on the Visa, whichever date is earliest.
 If it is necessary to obtain a new ID card, a new application must be submitted following the procedure outlined above.
 Please apply for renewal four weeks before the expiration date of the existing ID card. - Return of ID Cards.
 ID cards always remain the property of the U.S. Government.
 It is essential that recipients of ID cards return the cards to the Attaché Coordination Division upon: - Expiration of the ID card. - Departure from the United States of any individual, including dependents, possessing an ID card.